3 Types of Dinosaurs and Their Many Subtypes

 Brian Franczak

-Family: Dryosauridae: This short-lived family arose about the same time as the Hypsilophodontidae.
+• Dryosauridae: This short-lived family arose about the same time as the Hypsilophodontidae.
 The earliest dryosaurid was Dryosaurus from the Late Jurassic of western North America and eastern Africa.
 Valdosaurus from the Early Cretaceous of Europe and northern Africa and Kangnasaurus from Africa are the other two genera in this family.
-Dryosaurids, with small front limbs and heads, were larger and more powerful than hypsilophodontids.
-They lacked teeth at the front of the snout and instead had a well-developed beak that may have had a horny covering.

-Family: Iguanodontidae: Iguanodon is one of the best-known dinosaurs.
-This bulky, 35-foot-long ornithopod had a deep, narrow skull; a strong, well-developed pelvis; rows of bony tendons running along its back; a hand in which the thumb had become a sharp spike; and three broad toes plus an inner toe, which was reduced to a splint.
-The teeth were thick and were always being replaced.
-It ate tough plants, Iguanodon walked on two legs, but it could also use its hands to walk on all fours.
+• Iguanodontidae: Iguanodon is one of the best-known dinosaurs.
+This bulky, 35-foot-long ornithopod had a deep, narrow skull; a strong, well-developed pelvis; rows of bony tendons running along its back; a hand in which the thumb had become a sharp spike; and three broad toes plus an inner toe.
+They'd often walk on their hind legs.

 Ann Ronan Picture Library